 SPI Multi-Frame Array 10mm Square Frame 2x2 Array 100 nm Si3N4 3.0 mm Window 200 µm Silicon

-For either spin coating or further processing of the membrane windows with vacuum deposition techniques, purchasing membranes as a multi-frame array (MFA) offers the convenience of processing quantities of membranes at one time.
+Silicon Nitride Coated Membrane Window Arrays are an excellent choice for use with spin coating or further processing of the membrane windows with vacuum deposition techniques.
+These multi-frame arrays (MFA) offer the convenience of processing quantities of membranes at one time.

-The nitride layer is always "low stress" silicon nitride (as opposed to stoichiometric silicon nitride).
+The Silicon Nitride membrane is always a "low stress" silicon nitride (as opposed to stoichiometric silicon nitride).
 For most users, the "low stress" membrane is the desired option.

 Standard TEM Grid Multi-Frame Array: